KeerthanaDasharatha/Telecom-Churn-Prediction/README.md

 ![image](https://github.com/user-attachments/assets/6b401acc-d514-43d5-982d-ae003cf14c75)

 This distribution chart shows that there is a strong correlation between monthly charges and churn.
 More expensive monthly charges lead to churn more often.
-The pattern only diverge in some specific areas, like monthly charges near to 62.5 or higher than 112.5.

 **total charges by churn boxplot**

 ![image](https://github.com/user-attachments/assets/77f3a38c-0ad8-431d-aa20-f73619045a0b)